Alizé Mack

-Alizé Mack (born Alizé Jones; March 29, 1997) is an American football tight end for the San Antonio Brahmas of the XFL.
-He played college football at Notre Dame.
+Alizé Khyree Mack (born Alizé Jones; March 29, 1997) is an American professional football tight end for the San Antonio Brahmas of the United Football League (UFL).
+He played college football for the Notre Dame Fighting Irish.

-High school
+Early life

 Mack attended Bishop Gorman High School in Summerlin, Nevada, where he went by Alizé Jones.
-He finished his high school career with 85 receptions for 1,725 yards and 27 TDs.
-In his senior year he was named to the U.S. Army All-American Bowl, USA Today All-USA First-team and First-team All-State after ending the season with 41 receptions, 930 yards and 13 TDs.
+He finished his high school career with 85 receptions for 1,725 yards and 27 touchdowns.
+In his senior year he was named to the U.S. Army All-American Bowl, USA Today All-USA First-team and First-team All-State after ending the season with 41 receptions, 930 yards and 13 touchdowns.
 At Bishop Gorman, Mack was teammates with fellow future Notre Dame football player Nicco Fertitta.

 Considered a four-star recruit by Rivals.com, he was rated as the 4th best tight end prospect of his class.
 He had previously been committed to UCLA, but flipped his commitment to Notre Dame.